Top Market News: What Happened In Investing Today

 (From this angle it looks like a transportation service to me, too.
 Wikipedia)

-Maybe calling your company "Uber Technologies Inc." makes it sound like you're trying too hard to be something you're not.
+Maybe calling your company "Uber Technologies, Inc." makes it sound like you're trying too hard to be something you're not.

-The name notwithstanding, I like thinking of venture-funded tech companies as public works projects, and while a European Court of Justice advisor's recommendation that Uber (UBER) be classified as a transportation service isn't full confirmation of my idea, it's a step in the right direction.
+The name notwithstanding, I like thinking of venture-funded tech companies as public works projects, and while a European Court of Justice advisor's recommendation that Uber (Private:UBER) be classified as a transportation service isn't full confirmation of my idea, it's a step in the right direction.

 The court's Advocate General, Maciej Szpunar, said that the use of Uber's electronic platform is not economically independent of the act of driving passengers around.
 Szpunar also said that whatever Uber says they are, Uber drivers are Uber employees.

 In other words, Europe says slick app, but you're basically a giant taxi company.
-First you're a revolutionary technology, then you're a low-morale bureaucracy with management issues, next you're a capital intensive and heavily regulated logistics provider (at least in Europe), and eventually, sometimes, you close the loop by becoming a public service.
+First you're a revolutionary technology, then you're a low-morale bureaucracy with management issues, next you're a capital intensive and heavily regulated logistics provider (at least in Europe), and eventually, sometimes you close the loop by becoming a public service.
 Uber may never get there, but it's one step further along the continuum.

 On SA: Is Uber a transportation service?